nathancarter/weblurch/doc/plan.md

    behaviors on the Chrome File menu, not the TinyMCE behaviors on its File menu.

-Unit Testing

- * After running the unit tests, the `phantomjs` process remains running in the background, and it is necessary to kill it manually (e.g., from the Mac Activity Monitor app).

 ## Extending the Editor

 ### Overlay plugin